tryyang2001/tp/docs/DeveloperGuide.md

 value if one tries to construct it.
 #### **_self invocation_**
 In UML sequence diagram, a method that does a calling to another of its own methods is called self-invocation.
-#### **_singly linked list_**
+#### **_array list_**
-A linear data structure that behaves like an array except that the elements inside linked list is not store at a contiguous location.
-In Java, linked list can be implemented using `ArrayList` in `Collection`.
+A linear data structure that inherits Java `List` implementation and `Array` implementation.
+It behaves like a normal array, except that it is resizable.
+Moreover, the amount of time taken for reallocation the elements when capacity grows is a constant time.
+In Java, array list can be implemented using `ArrayList` in `Collection`.
 #### **_priority queue_**
 An abstract data type similar to a regular queue or stack data structure in which elements in priority queue are ordered and have "priority" associated with each element.
 The priority can be defined by the coder.
 In the case of `FoodList`, the priority will be defined as earlier date and time will have higher priority.
+#### **_min heap_**
+The implementation of min heap is almost the same as priority queue, in which it is sorted according to some "priority" constraint.
+In addition, a min heap can be modelled as a [binary tree](#https://en.wikipedia.org/wiki/Binary_tree) structure having all the parent nodes smaller or equal to its children nodes.
+#### **_tree map_**
+A tree map is a combination of tree structure and hash map structure.
+In Java, tree map is implemented using a self-balancing [Red-Black tree](https://www.geeksforgeeks.org/red-black-tree-set-1-introduction-2/) structure and it is sorted according to the natural order of its keys.
+In the case of `ItemBank`, the key should be the String type of the `Item` description, which will be sorted lexicographically. \
 (more coming in the future...)
 ## Instructions for manual testing